PHOTOS Interface in C++; Technical and Physics Documentation: Requirements of the PHOTOS Interface

 \subsection{Object Oriented Event Records -- The Case of {\tt HepMC}}

-In adapting the {\tt PHOTOS} interface to the C++ event record format the difference between the {\tt HEPEVT} event record, used in the {\tt FORTRAN} version of the {\tt PHOTOS} interface, and the {\tt HepMC} event record, which is used for the C++ based interface, has to be taken into account.
+In adapting the {\tt PHOTOS} interface to the {\tt C++} event record format the difference between the {\tt HEPEVT} event record, with its variant still used by the core of the {\tt PHOTOS} code (as a struct type), and the {\tt HepMC} event record has to be taken into account.
 In the first case a {\tt FORTRAN common block} containing a list of particles with their properties and with integer variables denoting pointers to their origins and descendants is used.
 The {\tt HepMC} event structure is built from vertices, each of them having pointers to their origins and descendants.
-Links between vertices represent particles or fields.
-Fortunately, in both {\tt FORTRAN} and C++ cases, the event is structured as a tree\footnote{At least in principle, because in practice its properties may be rather like a graph without universally defined properties.
+Links between vertices represent particles (or fields).
+Fortunately, in both {\tt FORTRAN} and {\tt C++} cases, the event is structured as a tree\footnote{At least in principle, because in practice its properties may be rather like a graph without universally defined properties.
 This makes our task challenging.}; the necessary algorithms are analogous, but nonetheless different.
 The {\tt HepMC} structure based on vertices is more convenient for the {\tt PHOTOS} interface.

 In {\tt HepMC}, an event is represented by a {\tt GenEvent} object, which contains information such as event id, units used for dimensional quantities in the event and the list of produced particles.
 The particles themselves are grouped into {\tt GenVertex} objects allowing access to mother and daughter particles of a single decay.
 Vertices provide an easy way to point to the whole branch in a decay tree that needs to be accessed, modified or deleted if needed.
 The information of a particle itself is stored in a {\tt GenParticle} object containing the particle id, status and momentum as well as information needed to locate its position in the decay tree.
 This approach allows traversing the event record structure in several different ways.